jonmosco/pe3_vagrant/README.md

 $ vagrant up --provider=vmware_fusion
 ```

-After boot, in order to use the PE environment, you have to add
+After boot, in order to use the PE environment without specifying the full
-/opt/puppet/bin to your $PATH
+path, add the following on each node:

 ```shell
 export PATH=$PATH:/opt/puppet/bin